romgere/text2stl/README.md

 **No longer work with node 14**

 Mesh snapshot need to be manualy updated, see console, when some mesh tests are failing...

+Easy way to re-generate snaptshot is to naviate to [127.0.0.1:4200/tests?filter=it generate mesh according to snapshots#download_fixture](127.0.0.1:4200/tests?filter=it generate mesh according to snapshots#download_fixture) & download all file in `tests/fixtures/meshs/`snapshots/

 ### Linting